Google is ready to release Android 11 to the general public. Tuesday's announcement came after several months of testing in beta and updates.

 Another privacy feature may revoke the permissions of applications that you have not used in the past, preventing any unnecessary access to applications that you have installed and used only once.

-Google is also improving the way Android 11 manages business and personal profiles for corporate users - better separating personal and work data, preventing the IT administrator from accessing any of your personal data.
+Google is also improving how Android 11 will manage work and personal profiles for business users – better separating personal and data work, preventing the IT administrator from accessing any of your personal data.

 But the question remains the same for every major Android update: How long will it take to get to devices from companies like Samsung, and especially to devices that are one or two years old?